See Credit Details Below

 What You Will Learn

-- The regulatory and enforcement initiatives of the state regulators and attorneys general
+• Recent regulatory and enforcement initiatives of other federal and state regulators and attorneys general

-- The latest wave of private litigation, including class actions, against banks and other consumer financial services companies
+• The latest wave of litigation against banks and other consumer financial services companies

-- Regulatory and litigation priorities of consumer advocates next year
+• Regulatory and litigation priorities of consumer advocates in the next year

 Who Should Attend